cromulus/ha-reminders-api/custom_components/reminders_api/README.md

 ### Authentication errors

-- Ensure your API token is correct
+- Ensure your API token is correct if you've configured one
-- Verify the reminders-api is configured to accept the token
+- Verify the reminders-cli server is configured to accept the token
-- Try connecting without a token if auth is optional
+- Most setups don't require a token - try leaving it blank

 ## Development